IngoS11/rustlang/README.md

-# rustlang
+# Small programs to learn the Rust Programming Language
-Learn The Rust Programing Language
+Contains a number of small programs to learn the Rust Programming Language